 Make any other appropriate orders depending on the circumstances of each party.

 Additionally, couples who have children and are going through the divorce process must attend divorce education and orientation classes, which are offered online.

 Divorce is never easy and involves several components including asset division, debt allocation, child custody, and more.
 It’s never something you want to take a stab at yourself.
 If you’re considering divorcing your spouse, our Salt Lake City family law attorneys can help you understand the process and explain what you need to do to prepare.

-If you’re thinking of divorce, contact Lokken & Associates, P.C. at (801) 829-9783 for a consultation with our Salt Lake City family law attorneys.
+If you’re thinking of divorce, contact Lokken & Putnam, P.C. at (801) 829-9783 for a consultation with our Salt Lake City family law attorneys.